 Long Form Content

-So how do you get Google to like your website content for a set of keywords?
-Well, one way is looking into creating Long-Form Content.
-To us, that’s taking a large piece of content made, like a 1 minute video.
-Then splitting up into smaller clips for distribution on social media, email, and your blog.
+So, how do you get Google to like your website content for a set of keywords?
+Well, one way is looking into creating long-form content.
+To us, that’s making a large piece of content, such as an e-book titled The Complete Guide to Podcasting.
+Or it could be a regular podcast with 60-minute episodes or a long video.

 Start with the topic cluster approach.
 It’s the idea of creating content that points users toward a page that has more information.
 Thus has calls-to-action (CTA) on it.